 Errico Malatesta was born in Capua near Naples in 1853.
-In his teens, while studying medicine at the University of Naples, he came under the influence of Mazzinian republicanism, and later, in 1871, partly through his enthusiasm for the Paris Commune and his friendship with Carmelo Palladino he joined the Naples section of the International Working Mens' Association.
-The following year he became acquainted with Bakunin and participated with him in the St Imer congress of the International.
+In his teens, while studying medicine at the University of Naples, he came under the influence of Mazzinian republicanism, and later, in 1871, partly through his enthusiasm for the Paris Commune and his friendship with Carmelo Palladino he joined the Naples section of the International aim for which it was written: to push the most backward strata of the exploited to insurrection.
+It is an instrument of struggle, not a manual of anarchist theory.
+The clarity of vision which emanates from this pamphlet should culminate therefore not in more fruitless theorising but in practical insurrection and expropriation.